seannyD/DnD_Cymraeg/DND_SRD_CYM/Rhywogaethau/Plentyn_Annwn.md

 Your half-elf character has some qualities in common with elves and some that are unique to half-elves.

-***Cynydd Sgôr Medraeth***.
+***Cynydd Sgôr Gallu***.
 Your Charisma score increases by 2, and two other ability scores of your choice increase by 1.

 ***Oed***.
 Half-elves mature at the same rate humans do and reach adulthood around the age of 20.
 They live much longer than humans, however, often exceeding 180 years.